 Overlooking Bassenthwaite Lake, Dodd Wood is a small forest with various trails.
 The summit trail is a fairly easy fell walk and great for a family with young children.
 As you head towards the top, the trees grow tighter together until the space opens up and you are rewarded with a spectacular view of Bassenthwaite Lake, Derwentwater, and even the coast to the east.

 During the season, don't forget to visit the Osprey viewing points and see if you can spot the magnificent birds fishing on the lake from your forest hideaway.
 After a busy day, head to the charming Old Sawmill Tearoom for a tasty treat.

 Find your perfect cottage in the nearby village of Bassenthwaite.

 Blea Brows, Water Yeat

-Adding to its tranquility, there is no road running alongside Ennerdale Water, so park at one of the two car parks at the edge the lake before heading out for a day of relaxation.
+Adding to its tranquillity, there is no road running alongside Ennerdale Water, so park at one of the two car parks at the edge of the lake before heading out for a day of relaxation.
 Don't forget to pack your picnic!

 Be close to the forest at one of our Ennerdale cottages.

-We hope this can help you plan your ideal forest holiday and that you will be taken in by the mysterious magic of the forests and woods of the Lake District!
+We hope our guide can help you plan your ideal forest holiday and that you will be taken in by the mysterious magic of the forests and woods of the Lake District!
 For more holiday ideas, take a look at our cottage search.

 You may also be interested in: